 For programs with a clinical or externship, our affiliates require a background check and drug screening.
 Positive results on either will result in not being accepted into the program or not being allowed to attend the clinical.
 The criteria to pass these screens include: no felony or misdemeanor convictions; negative drug screen; negative TB, MMR, Hep B, and Varicella vaccines.
 Separate fees for background check and drug tests apply and are not included in tuition costs.

-In this 75-hour course plus 8 hours of hands on training, students will learn health care skills for the home setting, personal hygiene services, housekeeping tasks, and other related support services essential to the patient’s health.
-Admissions application and interview required; call 914-606-7408 for more information.
-Application deadline is Sept.
-8.
+In this 75-hour course plus 8 hours of hands-on training, students will learn healthcare skills for the home setting, personal hygiene services, housekeeping tasks and other related support services essential to the patient’s health.
+Admissions application and interview required; call 914-606-7408 for information.
+Application due date is Aug.
+11.

 Certified Nursing Assistant

 New York State approved training for nursing assistants.
 Prepare for employment in hospitals and nursing homes.
 120-hour course includes classroom work and clinical experiences at a local nursing home.
 Admissions application and interview required; call 914-606-7408 for information.
 Application due date is Aug.
 5.

 Sec.
 A: M/W/Th, Sept.
 19-Dec.
 22, 5:30-9:30 pm. #83725